CubitsDev/Show/README.md

 Once added and your has server restarted, you can start generating show files!

 Start by selecting your default 'scene' with a WorldEdit wand.
-Your new scene has to be the same size so make sure you know how big the region is.
 Following this, run `/showgen setinitialscene`.
 This will save the state of your initial scene, so we can compare it with your new scenes.

-Next head to the `North West bottom` corner of your initial scene (Press F3).
+Next head to the `North West bottom` corner of the **DESTINATION** scene.
+This is where the blocks will be placed.
+In most cases this will be the same as your initial scene.
+(Press F3).
 This is super important that it's the north west corner as this is the corner used to determine where to build your new scene.
 Once found, run `/showgen setcorner <x,y,z>`.

 Next, head to your new scene.
 Select it the same as you did the initial one, same size, same 1st position, etc (but different coordinates).
+Your new scene has to be the same size as the initial scene so make sure you know how big the region is.
 Finally, do `/showgen generate FakeBlock 1`.

 If you have done everything correct, this should send you a link with your new lines you can add to your show file!